Rolodophone/nea/report/report.md

 ## Testing Video

-The video of the tests can be found at TODO link.
+The video of the tests can be found at [https://youtu.be/c_sRNlJWJVs](https://youtu.be/c_sRNlJWJVs).
 Below is a sample of frames from the video, showcasing some of the tests.

 Test no.|Image(s)
 --------|------------------------------